rage/programming-23/data/part-4/3-lists.md

 ## Accessing items in a list

 The items in a list are indexed in exactly the same way as characters in a string.
-Indexing starts from zero and the last index is the length of the list minus 1:
+Indexing starts from zero, and the last index is the length of the list minus 1:

 <img src="4_2_1.png" alt="Lists are indexed starting from 0">

-A single list item can be accessed just like a single character in a string could, with square brackets:
+A single list item can be accessed just like a single character in a string is accessed, with square brackets:

 ```python
 my_list = [7, 2, 2, 5, 2]